-An introduction to Science which is designed to give students the knowledge and skills required to successfully transition to study GCSEs in Biology, Chemistry and Physics.
-The course utilizes the ‘Big Ideas’ identified as the basis to deeply understand the important concepts encountered in Science.
+An introduction to Science which is designed to give students the knowledge and skills required to successfully transition to studying the separate subjects of Biology, Chemistry and Physics in Year 8.
+The course utilises the ‘Big Ideas’ identified as the basis to deeply understand the important concepts encountered in Science.

 Homework is set weekly, where appropriate.
 Tasks could be research, answering questions from the online textbook or revision for tests etc. It is expected that tasks should take no more than twenty minutes.

-Tests are set at the end of each topic, which are a mix of questions which mirror the ‘know, apply, extend’ structure of lessons.
+Summative assessments are set at the end of each term; these are a mix of questions which mirror the ‘know, apply, extend’ structure of lessons.
 This allows students of all abilities to be challenged

 Useful Links and Information

-All students have access to Collins Connect, and students can use the online textbook to support their studies.
+All students have access to kerboodle.com, and students can use the online textbook to support their studies.

 BBC.co.uk/bitesize is also a very good source of information.